ga4gh/va-spec/docs/source/quick-start.rst

 #. ``ACTION``: **Formally extend/refine the Statement Profile to address my requirements**
     #.
 If you decide you want to work with the VA team to enhance the Profile to better support your data, start by adding proposed elements into the existing Statement Profile.
     #.
-You may file a `Github Issue <https://github.com/ga4gh/va-spec/issues>`_ describing your needs, make a `Pull Request <https://github.com/ga4gh/va-spec/pulls>`_on the Profile proposing model updates, or reach out for help via the communication channels listed above.
+You may file a `Github Issue <https://github.com/ga4gh/va-spec/issues>`_ describing your needs, make a `Pull Request <https://github.com/ga4gh/va-spec/pulls>`_ on the Profile proposing model updates, or reach out for help via the communication channels listed above.
     #.
 The VA Team will coordinate discussions with other implementers to ensure the proposed changes are amenable to implementation needs and aligned with broader VA modeling principles.
     #.
 We will also coordinate discussions with SEPIO developers to propagate requested changes from the Profile upstream to GKS and SEPIO Core IMs.